INFORMATION ABOUT ISTANBUL

 Constantine planned to rebuHd the city and declare it the second Roman capital.
 Work on the construction of a new city was begun in 325 A.D., by removing the walls further west.
 The new city was declared open on 11 May, 330 A. D. with great pomp and ceremony, although the construction of many buildings was to take several more years.
 The city was called RomafNova or Roma Secunda the new or second Rome, and possessed all the priviledges of ancient Rome.
 Many leading Roman famHies were brought to settle to aid the city’s development.
 At first the city was ruled by a Proconsul and later by a Praefectus.
 By moving the walls 2 – 2.5 kms. west, Constantine enlarged the city immediately.
 As in Rome, it was divided into 14 administrative Regiones, 12 of which were within the walls.
 Among those outside the walls was Galata, whHe the furthest district was the Blachernai, now between Edirnekapi and Ayvansaray.

-The titles and functions of all the buildings in these regions were recorded in a document dating to the V century, from which we learn of the existance of large numbers of private palaces.
+The titles and functions of all the buildings in these regions were recorded in a document buy paper online do my homework dating to the V century, from which we learn of the existance of large numbers of private palaces.
 At the centre of the columned way running through the city, the road opened out into an oval piazza, the Forum Constantini, in the centre of which stood. the porphyry monument which today stands at Çemberlitaþ.

 The Grand Palace of the emperor was constructed between the Hippodrome and the Sea of Marmara” near the present Sultanahmet mosque.
 The hippodrome was completed and adorned with a number of monuments and statuary, two temples being buHt near the Hagia Sophia devoted to Rhea and T yche.
 The first Hagia Sophia and Havarion churches were also buHt during this period.